 - Lie down with your back to the floor, keeping your knees bent and your feet flat on the floor.

-- While keeping one foot on the floor, raise the knee of the other leg towards your chest and try to hold this position for 15-20 seconds.
-You can deepen the stretch by embracing the leg and pulling it towards you.
+- While keeping one foot on the floor, raise the knee of your other leg towards your chest and try to hold this position for 15-20 seconds.
+You can deepen the stretch by pulling the leg towards you.

 - Relax and return to the starting position.